All powered industrial trucks (PITs) shall be operated and maintained in accordance with this policy.

 - Poor condition of the floor surface such as uneven concrete, potholes, and cracks;

 - Poor visibility around corners.
 The operator’s view from a PIT can be blocked or obstructed by the load.
-If there is not a clear view, drive in reverse or have a co-worker, a “spotter”, direct you;
+If there is not a clear view, drive in reverse or have a co-worker act as a “spotter” and direct you;

 - Operating a PIT in a confined area with poor ventilation can result in accumulated PIT exhaust gases.
 This creates a hazard not only for the forklift operator, but also for others within the area or building.
 Environmental Health and Safety shall be contacted to determine air quality if concerns should arise;